strangerstudios/paid-memberships-pro/readme.txt

 * Only checking pmpro_checkForUpgrades in admin/dashboard now.
 (Thanks, topdown on GitHub)
 * No longer loading recaptcha library in the admin.
 Also wrapped the recaptchalib require in an init function to delay it a bit so we can check if other plugins have already loaded it.
 * PMPro-Mailchimp and WP-Bouncer have been moved into the WP repository.
 Other Add-on updates.
+* New users will now be set to the "default role" set in the General settings instead of spefically "subscriber".
+(Subscriber is the default default role though.)
+Thanks, Nabil Kadimi.

 = 1.7.0.4 =
 * Another database fix for new installs.